kjugi/vue-lazyload-components/README.md

 ## Demo
 Online demo is not available but you can fork/download this repo and run locally a `yarn serve` from demo directory.

+## Testing
+You can run test cases from test/unit by hitting `yarn test` in main directory.

 ## Alternatives:
 - [Vue-intersect](https://github.com/heavyy/vue-intersect)
 - [Vue-lazyload](https://github.com/hilongjw/vue-lazyload)